cosminstaicu/antheia/SECURITY.md

 (the above list is a modified version from [GitHub platform samples security policy](https://github.com/github/platform-samples/security/policy))

 Only vulnerabilities affecting supported versions (2.x.x) are eligible for security fixes.
-Reports concerning unsupported versions may be closed without action.
+Issues reported for unsupported versions may be closed without action.

+Please do not disclose the vulnerability publicly until a fix has been released.

 ## Updates

-The library is updated whenever it is required.
-A vulnerability will be considered high priority and will be fixed as fast as possible.
+Security issues are treated as a priority.
+Confirmed vulnerabilities affecting supported versions will be addressed as quickly as reasonably possible.